Julian-Tipler/Coincase/README.md

 <a href='https://coincase-juliantipler.herokuapp.com/#/'>Coincase</a> is a clone of the cryptocurrency trading site Coinbase.
-Coincase allows users to track, buy and sell cryptocurrencies
+Coincase allows users to track, buy and sell cryptocurrencies.

 ## Features